vv198x/go2ban/README.md

 ### Usage
 go2ban runs as a background service, continually monitoring for malicious IPs and applying firewall rules as necessary.
 The service can be controlled through gRPC commands or by sending REST requests to the specified port.

-### Blocking in the iptables raw table has several advantages, including:
+### Blocking in the iptables(netfilter) raw table has several advantages, including:

 **Speed**: The raw table is the earliest table in the iptables firewall rule evaluation, allowing for quick and efficient blocking of incoming packets.

 **Security**: The raw table provides a strong first line of defense against incoming network traffic, helping to prevent malicious activity from reaching other parts of the system.

-**Connection established**: Blocking traffic in the raw table ensures that the connection never even opens, which can be useful for mitigating DDoS attacks and reducing CPU load.
+**Connection don't established**: Blocking traffic in the raw table ensures that the connection never even opens, which can be useful for mitigating DDoS attacks and reducing CPU load.

 ### Development
 The go2ban service is developed in Go and makes use of iptables for firewall management.
 The codebase is open-source and contributions are welcome.